Should I or shouldn't I?

 LINKS TO OTHER WEBSITES

-My website may contain links to enable you to visit other websites of interest easily.
-However, once you have used these links to leave my site, you should note that I do not have any control over that other website.
-Therefore, I cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy statement.
+The Philosophy for Schools Ltd website may contain links to enable you to visit other websites of interest easily.
+However, once you have used these links to leave my site, you should note that the company does not have any control over that other website.
+Therefore, it cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy statement.
 You should exercise caution and look at the privacy statement applicable to the website in question.

-Finally, I will not sell, distribute or lease your personal information to third parties.
+Finally, the company will not sell, distribute or lease your personal information to third parties.

-You may request details of personal information which I hold about you under the Data Protection Act 1998.
-A small fee will be payable.
+You may request details of personal information which the company holds about you under the General Data Protection Regulation (2016).

-If you believe that any information I am holding on you is incorrect or incomplete, please email me as soon as possible, at the the address at the top of this page.
-I will promptly correct any information found to be incorrect.
+If you believe that any information the company is holding on you is incorrect or incomplete, please email as soon as possible, at the the address at the top of this page.
+Any information found to be incorrect will be promptly rectified.
+Should you wish to have your contact details removed from the company's records, please indiciate this in an email to the address above and your request will be processed immediately upon receipt.